The Sneaker Bot Handbook: How to Get in the Game

 Sneaker bots automate the buying process.
 Here’s what they do in simple terms.

-Most major bots use tasks.
-Think of tasks as your little robot buddies.
-You give instructions – which store to visit, what pair and size to get – and they go through the checkout process for you.
-Good sneaker bots let you create tens or even hundreds of such buddies at once.
-You can also assign different personalities to them – make them very fast or slower but human-like, depending on the website.
+- Tasks – most major bots use tasks.
+These are instructions for the bot: you tell it which store to visit, what pair and size to get – and it goes through the checkout process for you.
+Good sneaker bots let you create tens or even hundreds of tasks at once, to let you cop multiple pairs.

-New releases are limited.
-So, how do your buddies know when to begin?
-With the help of monitoring.
-Monitors continuously crawl (watch) the site; as soon as the shoe drops, they tell your buddies to get to work.
+- Monitors – monitoring basically means automatically reloading the site to look for a release; as soon as the shoe drops, the monitor starts running your tasks.
 Integrated monitors alone aren’t enough, so you’ll want to join a Discord cook group.
 Such groups give early links, keywords, and even configuration instructions to increase your chances of success.

-Don’t forget that you need to give the buddies money.
-How else will they buy the shoes for you?
-But you can’t hand all of them the same credit card and delivery address.
-If you do, the store will get suspicious.
-To avoid that, sneaker bots let you create different billing profiles for your tasks.
-You’ll want to get some virtual credit cards and jig (slightly change) your address when buying multiple pairs.
+- Billing Profiles – stores usually limit how many shoes you can buy.
+So, if you’re after multiple pairs, you can’t use the same credit card and delivery address.
+To overcome this, sneaker bots let you create different billing profiles for your tasks.
+You’ll want to get some virtual credit cards and jig (slightly change) your address.

-Even then, buddies do things very fast, and they’re somewhat clumsy.
-The shoe store might throw a CAPTCHA at them, to check if they’re really legit.
-Advanced shoe bots include a CAPTCHA harvester to save you from going through pictures of road signs and stop lights during the checkout.
-This involves watching YouTube videos and using seasoned Gmail accounts to get CAPTCHAs you can solve with one click.
+- CAPTCHA Harvester – the shoe store will occasionally throw a CAPTCHA at checkout, to prevent botting.
+Advanced shoe bots include a CAPTCHA harvester to save you from going through pictures of road signs and stop lights.
+This involves watching YouTube videos and using seasoned Gmail accounts to get CAPTCHAs you or your bot can solve with one click.

 That’s a lot to wrap your head around.
 But when a drop comes, the whole process only takes seconds.